-Grieving the loss of a loved one is gut wrenching – the pain rips our hearts open and makes time stand still.
+Grieving the loss of a loved one is gut-wrenching – the pain rips our hearts open and makes time standstill.
 When a loved one dies from a drug overdose, those feelings of loss can be even more intense.
 Perhaps the deceased was young and vibrant before struggling with addiction.
 It’s tough to imagine that their lives stopped so suddenly, from a senseless disease that has taken loved ones away from families and friends for decades.

 An overdose occurs when a person takes more drugs than their body can handle.
 This can happen in more than one way.
 They may have unknowingly taken a drug that was laced with a stronger drug.
 For instance, heroin and cocaine are often laced with fentanyl, unbeknownst to the person using them.
 Or, they may have relapsed.
-When using drugs regularly, bodies develop a tolerance which allows them to consume higher doses of illicit substances.
+When using drugs regularly, bodies develop a tolerance that allows them to consume higher doses of illicit substances.
 After even a short period of sobriety, that tolerance is lost – but those in relapse often consume the same amount of substances as they did previously, resulting in an overdose.

 If you’re here and you’ve suffered from the loss of a child, friend, parent, or anyone else due to a drug overdose – we’re so sorry for your loss.
 While we can’t make the emotional pain disappear overnight, we can give you some tips on how to handle your grief in a healthy way.

 First and foremost, take a deep breath and tell yourself: “it’s not my fault.”
 Oftentimes, family and close friends blame themselves for their loved one’s addiction.
 They think, “If I had just given them the money when they asked…” or “If I had just been there…” or “I missed their phone call and I could have saved them…”.
 As humans, we try to make sense of sudden death, and one of the ways we do that is finding where to place blame.
 But an overdose is no one’s fault.